 The type of hike you’re planning:

 In a national park, hiking in a national park is different from hiking on a mountain trail, unlike walking through the woods near your house.
 During each type of hike, you may want to capture beautiful landscapes or wildlife, or both.
+If you are hiking then you should know How to carry the water for your.
 You’ll also need to consider how far you’ll be hiking since this will impact the length of time it will take for you to get back home and process your photos.

 What kind of photography gear do I already own?